alhassy/CoqCheatSheet/README.md

 -   The phrase *Theorem T identifying statement S is proven by P* is formalised as

         Theorem T : S.  (* T is only a name and can be used later. *) Proof.
         P  (* See the current state of the proof in the CoqIde by clicking, in the toolbar, on the green arrow pointing at a yellow ball;
           or do "C-c C-Enter" in Proof General with Emacs. *) Qed.

 -   Instead of `Theorem`, you may also see proofs that start with `Example`, `Lemma`, `Remark`, `Fact`, `Corollary`, and `Proposition`, which all mean the same thing.
 This difference is mostly a matter of style.

+-   A defined theorem is essentially a function and so it can be used with arguments, in order to prove a result, as if it were a function.

 -   The command `Admitted`, in-place of `Qed`, can be used as a placeholder for an incomplete proof or definition.